pravinposh/first-repo/README.md

-This is my firs trepo on github
+This is my first repo on github.